A combination of exam results in the news and an excellent blog by @pme200 has reminded my of my own Oxbridge experiences.

 I bear no ill will towards the Fakenames- I doubt they knew what was going on and even if they did, what could they do about it?
 Nor do I resent the universities themselves for not doing more to destroy their archaic images.
 I do, however, resent that woman in her brown glasses and green cardigan telling me I wasn’t right for somewhere because she hadn’t caught up with modern Britain.

 So, for what it’s worth, there’s my Oxbridge story.
-No great revelations, although I still wonder from time-to-time why Jamie and Tessa and all their money attended the same cheap fraud-ridden college in a London overspill town as me.
+No great revelations, although I still wonder from time-to-time why Jamie and Tessa and all their money attended the same cheap, fraud-beset college in a London overspill town as me.